 Raspberry Pi is a good way to do this.

 All you need to do is explore the VHF and UHF bands.
 This will enable you to listen to coded audio data.
-You can then decode these audio signals and effectively make out what the police is speaking about crime in your very area.
+You can then decode these audio signals and effectively make out what the police are speaking about crime in your very area.

 The steps involved are a little bit complex, but it’s easily doable nonetheless.
 Radio frequencies can be easily “hacked” into, for the lack of a better term.